castorini/daam/README.md

 We'll continue adding docs.
 In the meantime, check out the `GenerationExperiment`, `GlobalHeatMap`, and `DiffusionHeatMapHooker` classes, as well as the `daam/run/*.py` example scripts.
-Our datasets are here: https://git.uwaterloo.ca/r33tang/daam-data
+Our datasets are here: https://git.uwaterloo.ca/r33tang/daam-data.
+You can also download the COCO-Gen dataset from the paper [here](http://ralphtang.com/coco-gen.tar.gz).

 ## See Also
 - [DAAM-i2i](https://github.com/RishiDarkDevil/daam-i2i), an extension of DAAM to image-to-image attribution.